NBA Trade Rumors: Raptors Could Acquire Jimmy Butler For Package Centered On Serge Ibaka, Per ‘Fadeaway World’

 Minnesota Timberwolves small forward Jimmy Butler is one of the NBA superstars who is expected to be traded before the February NBA trade deadline.
-His decision to decline the contract extension offered by the Timberwolves heated up the speculations about his potential departure next summer.
-If the Timberwolves will not get a commitment that Butler intends to stay beyond the 2018-19 NBA season, trading him now will be their best option than losing him in the summer of 2019 as an unrestricted free agent without getting anything in return.
+His decision to decline the contract extension offered by the Timberwolves heated up the speculation about his potential departure next summer.
+If the Timberwolves will not get a commitment that Butler intends to stay beyond the 2018-19 NBA season, trading him now will be their best option, rather than losing him in the summer of 2019 as an unrestricted free agent without getting anything in return.

 Once he becomes available on the trading block, one of the NBA teams who could express interest in acquiring him is the Toronto Raptors.
-After trading DeMar DeRozan for Kawhi Leonard, the Raptors became one of the top favorite teams to fully dominate the LeBron James-less Eastern Conference next season.
+After trading DeMar DeRozan for Kawhi Leonard, the Raptors became one of the top teams to dominate the LeBron James-less Eastern Conference next season.
 However, in order to strengthen their chance of beating other Eastern Conference powerhouse teams like the Boston Celtics and the Philadelphia 76ers, the Raptors should consider adding another superstar on their roster, according to Fadeaway World.

 “Now that Toronto has opted to risk progression in acquiring Kawhi Leonard in exchange for DeMar DeRozan they need to give The Klaw a reason to stay in the great white North.
 Kawhi and Kyle Lowry will work well but in order to challenge the 76ers and Boston, they will need some more firepower.
 Trading Serge Ibaka for Butler gives Minnesota a good defensive stretch 4 and gives Toronto another defensive stopper alongside Leonard.
 Kawhi is long enough to play PF and Butler would play the SF.
 Toronto would become a very good defensive team as well as devastating on the fast break.”